 Typically, every hardware component and software program creates a lot of new entries into the Windows Registry whenever they are installed or even just run.
 These entries, some of them only temporary, do not get competently cleared up by the Windows Operating System.

 Most of the entries created are quite unnecessary once the program or software completes its run.
-At times, the upgrades of a software creates new entries to the Windows Registry while retaining the older obsolete files.
+At times, the upgrades of a software creates new entries to the Windows Registry while retaining the older, completely useless, obsolete files.

-Thus the Windows Registry gets cluttered day after day, causing the system to slow down, stall, or even have frequent crashes.
-This in turn lowers the overall productivity of the end-user.
+Thus the Windows Registry gets cluttered day after day, causing the computer to run slow, stall, or even have frequent crashes.
+This, in turn lowers the overall productivity of the end-user.

 Why it is important to clean the Windows Registry frequently

-Going on your own could result in accidental removal of vital data from the Windows Registry and could cause the whole system to become unstable or even corrupted, leaving data or programs inaccessible.
-Needless to say, this is just one area of the Windows operating system wherein you need to tread very carefully, an area where we specialize.
+Going on your own could result in accidental removal of vital data and could cause the whole system to become unstable or even corrupted, leaving data or programs inaccessible.
+Needless to say, this is just one area of the Windows operating system wherein you need to tread very carefully.